4xoc/monban/README.md

 ## Trying it out

 You can use osixia/openldap docker container to try out Monban the following way.
-Assuming you are in the monban checkout directory
+Assuming you are in the monban checkout directory and you have docker:

-- `docker run -p 389:389 -p 636:636 --name my-openldap-container --detach osixia/openldap:1.3.0`
-- `docker cp examples/sudo.schema.ldif my-openldap-container:/tmp/`
-- `docker exec my-openldap-container ldapmodify -x -H ldap://localhost -w config -D "cn=admin,cn=config" -a -f /tmp/sudo.schema.ldif`
+- `make playground`
-- `./monban -c examples/main-config.yml -l debug b`
+- `./monban -c examples/main-config.yml -l debug diff`
-- `./monban -c examples/main-config.yml -l debug s`
+- `./monban -c examples/main-config.yml -l debug sync`

 ## Dependencies